srogee/wave-function-collapse-js/README.md

 5. Open a browser and type `localhost:3000` into the URL bar

 ## Parameters
-The following query parameters are supported (just add them to the end of the URL):
+The following parameters are supported.
+Just add them to the end of the URL (example: `https://wave-function-collapse.herokuapp.com/?lagTime=50&seed=1&enableDebugLines=true`)
 - `lagTime` (float): The time in milliseconds we should wait between algorithm iterations.
 Default is `0`.
 - `enableDebugLines` (boolean): If we should show grid lines/edge colors.
 Default is `false`.
 - `seed` (integer): The seed controlling the output of the algorithm.
 Default is a random integer.